DKote/Pebble-Dex/README.md

 ==========
 Developers

-Original developer is shutdown27 (All first Generation Pokèmon Sprites Done By Him) Original Porter to SDK 2.0 is Buchenherz
+Original developer is shutdown27
+Original Code Forked By Buchenherz
-Head Developer is Dakota Kryzanowski
+Head Developer for Pebble-Dex is Dakota
 ==========
 BETA DOWNLOAD's